jamilkhalaf/startup/README.md

 The Login Page includes fields for entering a username and password.
 A "Login" button redirects authenticated users to the Game page.
 Additionally, there is an optional "Sign Up" button for new users to register an account.

-The Game Page features the Pacman game interface.
+The Game Page features the Memory game interface.
 Users can click a "Start Game" button to initialize the game.
-Player statistics, such as the current score and remaining lives, are displayed either on the side or at the top of the screen.
-A "Quit Game" button is provided to navigate to the Leaderboard page.
+Player statistics, such as the current score and time elapsed, are displayed either on the side or at the top of the screen.
+A "Restart Game" button is provided to navigate to the Leaderboard page.

 The Leaderboard Page displays a table of high scores for all users, with the logged-in user's rank and score highlighted in the list.
 This page also includes a "Play Again" button to allow users to return to the Game page.
 For added fun, an image fetched from the external Dog API is displayed whenever a game ends.